 College of The Albemarle’s Professional Crafts: Jewelry program provides students with the knowledge and skills needed to build a business from their artistic talent.
 Coursework combines technical knowledge and design skills with marketing and business essentials.
 Students learn basic and advanced jewelry construction and metalsmithing techniques.
 Practical experience in design and application of skills learned in the program enable students to develop their unique style and create one-of-a-kind and production pieces.

-The Dare Campus is located on the Outer Banks in Manteo, NC.
+The Dare Campus is located on the Outer Banks in Manteo, North Carolina.
 The Outer Banks is noted for its scenic beauty and pristine beaches.
 The Dare Campus is home to approximately 800 students in certificate, diploma, or degree programs.
-Continuing Education, Basic Skills, and the Small Business Center serve approximately 1500 students per semester.
+Workforce Development and Career Readiness, Basic Skills, and the Small Business Center serve approximately 1500 students per semester.

 If you are undecided about your program of study or need further assistance visit Career Services.